MLBazaar/MLBlocks/docs/advanced_usage/hyperparameters.rst

 Multitype Hyperparameters
 *************************

-Some hyperparamters accept more than one type of value.
+Some hyperparameters accept more than one type of value.

-For example, suppose a primitive exepcts a hyperparameter called `max_features` that can take one of three types:
+For example, suppose a primitive expects a hyperparameter called `max_features` that can take one of three types:

 * An integer indicating the absolute number of features to use.